 In the 1840s, Washington Irving met U.S. President John Tyler and young Queen Victoria of England?
 He helped settle a war between the U.S. and Great Britain over the U.S.-Canada border.
 And when he died in November 1859, all the flags were lowered in New York City, a.k.a.
 “Gotham City,” particularly in Batman comics.
 Did you know Mr. Irving gave the city that nickname?
 Well he did.

 Cheryl Harness is a formidable storyteller in her own right and she's also an amazing artist.
-In this book she pays tribute to America's first celebrity author.
+In this book, The Literary Adventures of Washington Irving, she pays tribute to America's first celebrity author.